logseq/docs/db-version.md

 * for multiple selected nodes with the `Copy / Export as` modal.

 For developers, this shareable EDN data can also be used in scripts to create or modify existing graphs.
 For example, a page's data could be passed to [this script](https://github.com/logseq/logseq/blob/master/deps/db/script/create_graph.cljs) to create a new DB graph with that page.

+## iOS App

+NOTE: This is _invite only_ for now.

+The new iOS App works on the latest iOS versions and should work on both iPhones and iPads.
+The app has native UI components and provides a mobile-first outliner experience.
+While it doesn't have all the features of the desktop app, it adds mobile-specific features.
+Here is an overview of high level navigation and features:

+* There are five tabs: Home, Graphs, Capture, Go To and Search.
+There is also a datepicker in the upper left for easy journal navigation and a three dots menu in the upper right with tab-specific actions.
+* The outliner is available in all tabs except for `Graphs`.
+* In `Home`, see a default Journals view.
+Click on the three dots menu for more info about your app.
+* In `Graphs`, manage local, personal remote and shared remote graphs.
+Click on the the three dots menu for additional actions like `Import`.
+* In `Capture`, view and create new blocks.
+Click on the upper left audio button to capture a voice recording.
+Click on the upper right icon to send the captured blocks to today's journal.
+* In `Go To`, view favorited and recent nodes.
+* In `Search`, search nodes like you would with `Cmd-K` search in the desktop app.
+* External apps can send text to Logseq via their `Share` button.
+This quick capture will insert block into today's journal.
+* Outliner:
+  * When editing a block, there is a block action bar that pops up at the bottom.
+The block action bar has buttons for several actions including ones to create a task, insert/create a photo, create a voice recording and open the `/` commands menu.
+  * Collapse blocks by clicking on arrows on the right.

+## Android App

+There is a new Android app that has native UI components.
+This has not been opened up for alpha testing yet.

 ## Scripting